Curry’s 42, Green’s triple-double lead Warriors past Thunder

 Curry went 8 for 8 from the field and made all six of his 3-point attempts in the third quarter to post his high point total for a quarter this season.
 He was coming off a 53-point game against the Denver Nuggets on Monday that made him the franchise’s career scoring leader.
 He followed it by making 11 of 16 3-pointers and 14 of 20 shots overall.

+“I’m still in awe of the shotmaking,” Warriors coach Steve Kerr said.
+“It’s just incredible.
+The level of confidence and skill is just stunning.
+It’s beautiful to watch.
+It’s a man at the peak of his powers with a lifetime of training and work — not just on his body, but on his mind.

+“This is a guy who, he’s functioning at a level that very few human beings have ever functioned at in their particular field.”

-It was his second straight game with at least 10 3-pointers — just the second time he has done that in his career.
+It was Curry’s second straight game with at least 10 3-pointers — just the second time he has done that in his career.
 He posted his eighth consecutive game with at least 30 points despite resting in the fourth quarter.

+“I was actually joking with him,” Kerr said.
+“I told him he was going back in and he didn’t understand the joke.
+He just wanted to run back onto the floor.
+I mean, that’s how hot he was.”

 Draymond Green had a triple-double with 12 points, 16 assists and 10 rebounds for the Warriors.
 It was his fourth triple-double this season and the 28th of his career.
 He fueled a Golden State offense that matched a franchise record with 24 3-pointers.